shigglewiggle/dungeons-and-dragons/README.md

 not 1-10.

 HOW TO RUN:
--have a current version of java
+1)have a current version of java
--run the .jar file
+2)run the .jar file

 otherwise, download all the files and run timekeeper.java.
 There is a readme in the program under options -> help Im new to this so you may have to download the whole thing to run the .jar, im not sure.